docker/docs/compose/production.md

 ### Modify your Compose file for production

-You probably need to make changes to your app configuration to make it ready for production.
-These changes may include:
+you may need to make changes to your app configuration to make it ready for production.
+These changes could include:

 - Removing any volume bindings for application code, so that code stays inside the container and can't be changed from outside
 - Binding to different ports on the host
 - Setting environment variables differently, such as reducing the verbosity of logging, or to specify settings for external services such as an email server
-- Specifying a restart policy like `restart: always` to avoid downtime
+- Specifying a restart policy like [`restart: always`](compose-file/index.md#restart){: target="_blank" rel="noopener" class="_" } to avoid downtime
 - Adding extra services such as a log aggregator

 For this reason, consider defining an additional Compose file, say